 Rehoboth Christian School was started by missionaries from the Christian Reformed Church (CRC) who came to the Southwest in 1896 to bring the Gospel to the Navajo and Zuni people.
 In 1903, the CRC Board of Missions purchased a 320 acre ranch, located six miles east of Gallup, which would become the center of Indian missions and include a boarding school for Native American children.
-The new mission was named Rehoboth, in the spirit of Genesis 26:22, and was opened in December 1903 with six Navajo children, ranging in ages 5 – 11 as its first students.
+The new mission was named Rehoboth in the spirit of Genesis 26:22 and was opened in December 1903 with six Navajo children, ranging in age from five to eleven as its first students.
 By 1917, there were 100 students, and by the end of the 1940s a high school was added.
-The number of students in the elementary, middle and high school has continued to grow, and today Rehoboth has over 511 students in grades PreK-12.
+The number of students in the elementary, middle and high school has continued to grow, and today Rehoboth has 511 students in grades PreK-12.

-Rehoboth has grown to serve one of the most diverse student bodies of any Christian School in the country—in terms of ethnic, economic, religious and academic diversity.
-Native Americans make up more than 68 percent of the student population with Anglos, Hispanic, and other ethnic minorities making up the rest.
+Rehoboth Christian School has grown to serve one of the most diverse student bodies of any Christian school in the country,in terms of ethnic, economic, religious and academic diversity.
+Native Americans make up more than 75 percent of the student population with Anglos, Hispanic, and other ethnic minorities making up the rest.
 Students come from a number of Christian denominations including Christian Reformed, Baptist, Catholic, and Assemblies of God.
 More than half of Rehoboth’s students come from low-income and poverty-level income families.
 Students are able to receive instruction in the Navajo language at all grade levels.
 The Navajo Code Talker Center, housed in our middle-school celebrates the use of the Navajo language as a code during World War II.
 In 2001, the dormitories were closed and an extensive bus transportation system was developed so children living within a 60-mile radius could attend Rehoboth Christian School and remain living in their homes.

-Rehoboth is committed to serving its students with an education that is Christian, culturally relevant and affordable.
-Its mission is to challenge students to know the Triune God and equip them to love, serve and transform their world in His name.
+Rehoboth Christian School is committed to serving its students with an education that is distinctly Christian, culturally relevant, and affordable.
+Our mission is to challenge students to know the Triune God and equip them to love, serve and transform their world in His name.